Hepatitis A Vaccine

 The doses of the combined vaccines against both hepatitis A and hepatitis B or hepatitis A and typhoid may need to be given at slightly different time intervals.
 Your doctor or practice nurse will be able to advise you in detail.

-Are there any side-effects from the vaccine?
+Are there any side-effects from the hepatitis A vaccine?

 Some people develop a temporary soreness and redness at the injection site.
 Much less common are: